 The way phages kill a microbe causes much less “die-off” worsening of a person’s symptoms than antibiotics and other antimicrobial products.
 We now know from research that a “Herx” reaction is not actually from the bacterial guts (endotoxins) spilling into the body as the bacteria are killed as with antibiotics.
 A Herx reaction is due to the proinflammatory cytokines released by the body’s immune cells that engulfed the dying bacteria.
 With phage killing of the bacteria the bacteria explodes where it sits and only the debris is cleaned up by the immune cells.
 The debris does not cause much of a proinflammatory cytokine release and therefore the best treatment outcome is possible, faster and complete annihilation of the target microbe, with less worsening of the patient’s symptoms.

 Ongoing Development of INPT at the Biologix Center

-INPT was developed and is being used at the Biologix Center for Optimum Health to target any microbial issue, including all of the co-infections associated with Lyme disease, as well as Candida sp., mold, and parasite infections, however the only phage lab test available at this time is for Borrelia strains.
+INPT was developed by Phagen Corp. and is being used at the Biologix Center for Optimum Health, as a part of an IRB study, to go beyond Borrelia and target any microbial issue, including all of the co-infections associated with Lyme disease, as well as Candida sp., mold, and parasite infections, however at this time the only lab test for detecting bacteria-specific phages is for Borrelia strains.

-If you would like to participate in our two week INPT program please contact us at www.biologixcenter.com/get-treatment/.
+If you would like to participate in our one to two week INPT programs please contact us at www.biologixcenter.com/get-treatment/.
 Financial assistance is available for those with chronic illness of any type, who desire treatment at Biologix Center and are struggling financially.

 A more detailed report of these findings are presently being edited for publication in peer-reviewed article submission.